cburgwin/Master-thesis-/README.md

 # **Design issues in multi-arm trials**

-This repository contains the main code and R functions to reproduce the results of the simulation study presented in my master thesis which has the title "Design issues in multi-arm trials".
-The master thesis can be read here:
+This repository contains the main code and R functions to reproduce the results of the simulation study presented in my [master thesis](https://zenodo.org/records/10533916) which has the title "Design issues in multi-arm trials".

 ## Abstract